Tips for Taps Blog

 Chlorine is the most common disinfectant used to kill disease-causing pathogens in tap water.
 Chlorine levels are maintained in our water after leaving water treatment plants in order to kill pathogens that live in the pipes.

-Normal, healthy hair has a thin layer of natural oil that protects the hair itself from over drying.
-Chlorine strips away those natural oils and can then cause your hair and scalp to dry out quickly.
+Normal, healthy hair has a thin layer of natural oil that protects the hair itself from over-drying.
+Chlorine strips away those natural oils and can cause your hair and scalp to dry out quickly.
 Excessive exposure to chlorine can make your scalp itchy and your hair turn brittle and green.

 Additionally, showering with hot water can open your hair follicles so they absorb more chlorine.
 Although many postulate that chlorine causes hair loss, there were no studies that indicated that being the case.